sri-mathi/Modular-RAG-System/README.md

 - [ ] **Agentic Retrieval**: Implement **Self-RAG** where the agent critiques its own retrieved context.
 - [ ] **Streamlit Dashboard**: A professional UI for real-time query visualization and evaluation tracking.

----
-**Developed with focus on Clean Architecture, Precision, and Performance.**